View resource detail

 For public co-applicants who receive welfare benefits, advice should be sought on how payment might affect them.
 For those involved with NIHR organisations, or with studies funded by NIHR, a Benefits Advice Service is available to offer support.

-See NIHR Payment Guidance for researchers and professionals or the Payment Guidance for members of the public for more information.
+See NIHR payment guidance for researchers and professionals or the payment guidance for members of the public for more information.

 Expenses